iamaziz/queue-system/to_do.md

 ## To Do

-- Apply Poisson on the simulated dataset.
+- Apply Poisson distribution for the arrival process.
+- The total number of patients in the hospital at a given day (and how many IN / OUT on that day).
 - Provide predictive analysis based on the patients data.